igorw-forks/fuelphp/README.md

 is no longer the case.
 Each Application will have a main Config object that can access its 'children' much like before, but those children will be separate objects which can be accessed on their own and are part of the class that loaded them.

 The Config and Language classes have also both become extensions of the new Data superclass as they share a lot of their functionality.
+Among which are a new default values convention and very basic settings validation.

 ### ViewModel becomes Presenter

 As the name lead to much confusion and discussion about CamelCasing of the name we decided that it is time for a better name.
 ViewModel is the name the concept has in MVVM (Model-View-ViewModel), but it is about as similar to the MVP (Model-View-Presenter) concept and that provides better clarity about its function.
 They will remain very much optional though and Fuel will remain MVC.
 The Presenter class has also become a superset of the View class instead of wrapping a View object.

 ### Parser package integrated into the Kernel/Core